bcgov/DITP-DevOps/docs/bc-registries-audit-notification-workflow.md

 In this example, the corporation registration date and corporation name mis-match represents that there is data mis-match between Orgbook and BC Reg.
 In order to fix the data issue, the topic needs to be deleted in OrgBook, and must be requeued from BC Registries.

+Running the ./manage commands above in following order will solve the data mis-match issue and there wont be any data disperancy between Orgbook and BC Registries.

+The deleteTopic command represents the status of corporation "BC0111208" in OrgBook is incorrect and must be deleted and re-processed.

+The requeue command  will requeue the corporation "0111208" and "0441779" in BC Registries if that hasnt already been processed.

+The queue command will queue the corporation "1383101" in BC Registries if that hasnt already been processed.

 ##  About the BC Registries Audit Scripts